Andrew Lesnie: The Hobbit trilogy (2012–14)

 For production, Lesnie used Red Digital Cinema's Epic cameras as well as Carl Zeiss Ultra Prime Lenses to photograph the film.
 Jackson and Lesnie decided to shoot the film in 3D with as many as 15 stereoscopic camera rigs (2 cameras each) with 3ality.
 They also decided to shoot the film in an uncommon frame rate of 48 frames per second versus the industry standard of 24 frames per second.
 This would make Lesnie the first cinematographer to employ such a method that claims to induce more clarity, reduce motion blur, and make 3D easier to watch.

 The Water Diviner

 Lesnie's final film, The Water Diviner, directed by and starring Russell Crowe, was released in Australia in December 2014 and in America in April 2015, one week before his death.

-Personal life
+Personal life and death

 Lesnie lived on Sydney's north coast.
 He was a member of both the Australian Cinematographers Society and the American Society of Cinematographers.
-Lesnie died of a heart attack in his Sydney home on 27 April 2015.

-Death

-Andrew Lesnie died of fatal heart attack on Monday the 27th of April 2015, after having suffered from a heart condition for half a year.
+Lesnie died of a heart attack in his Sydney home on 27 April 2015, after having suffered from a heart condition for half a year.